openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_map_type.md

 ## Overview

-* Concept Mappings are added to facilitate managing concept dictionaries and point to other concepts that have the same meaning.
+* Concept mappings are generally used to map between a local concept and an external concept, most often a reference (standard) terminology but sometimes concepts from other systems with which you need to Inter operate (i.e., transform data moving between systems).
 * Mappings are useful when you need to receive or send information to external systems, letting you define how your system's concepts relate to external concepts such as standardized medical vocabularies (e.g., ICD, LOINC, SNOMED).

 * For example, add a mapping to a concept in the MCL dictionary.
 You can save the concept now and create some answers.